 \section{Examples}

-Throughout this subsection, we assume $(R,\mathfrak{m},k)$ to be a complete discrete valuation ring and $\mathfrak{m}=\pi R$.
+Throughout this section, we assume that $(R,\mathfrak{m},k)$ is a complete discrete valuation ring and $\mathfrak{m}=\pi R$.
 Let $\Lambda=(\Lambda,\Gamma)$ be a B{\"a}ckstr{\"o}m order and keep the notations in Sections \ref{subsec: The Representation Theory of a B-Order} and \ref{sec:sing}.
-In this section, we give some examples to explain our results.
+In this section, we present several examples to illustrate our results.